RedisGears/RedisGears/docs/commands.md

 The **RG.REFRESHCLUSTER** command refreshes the node's view of the cluster's topology.

 !!! important "Open Source Redis Cluster"
-    The `RG.REFRESHCLUSTER` command needs to be executed on each of the the cluster's nodes.
+    The `RG.REFRESHCLUSTER` command needs to be executed on each of the cluster's nodes.

 **Redis API**